Astros vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Tucker and the Houston Astros are ready for a matchup with Nolan Arenado and the St. Louis Cardinals on Wednesday at 7:45 PM ET.
+Alex Bregman and the Houston Astros take on Nolan Arenado and the St. Louis Cardinals on Thursday at 7:15 PM ET, in the final of a three-game series at Busch Stadium.

-Oddsmakers list the Cardinals as -115 favorites on the moneyline, while giving the underdog Astros -105 moneyline odds.
-The total for the matchup has been listed at 8.5 runs.
+The favored Astros have -115 moneyline odds against the underdog Cardinals, who are listed at -105.
+A 9.5-run over/under has been set for the game.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.